schodaw/Smart-Calculator/specification/Spécifications_interactionsCalcul.md

 ### 4.4.
 Security Considerations

 #### 4.4.1.
 Cryptographic hash function

-We have chosen to use the cryptographic hash function MD5 to stock and verify the passwords.
+We have chosen to use the cryptographic hash function sha-256 to stock and verify the passwords.

 #### 4.4.2.
 Session

-After the authentication, a session ID is transfered to the client, he has to send it again with all the messages in a private session.
-If the session ID is not transfered, or if it is not the good one, the server will stop the connexion, send an error message, and the client will go back to the compute engine list.
+On a private Compute Engine, after the authentication, a session ID is transfered to the client, he has to send it again with all the messages, in a SESSION\_ID parameter, before the MESSAGE\_TYPE parameter.
+If the session ID is not transfered, or if it is not the good one, the server will stop the connexion, send a BYE, and the client will go back to the compute engine list.

 ## 5. Examples